 Dixon’s matching 43s won her the $5,000,000 top prize which is paid out as a one-time lump sum.
 She will receive a net check totaling $3,309,000 after required withholdings.

 “This is just so unbelievable,” said the soon-to-be retired accountant.
 “It still doesn’t feel real.”

 Dixon said her plans for the life-changing money are simple.
 “Of course I will pay off my debt and invest a good portion of it.
 The one thing I plan on buying for myself is a Mercedes.
 I’ve always wanted a Mercedes.”

 Dixon is the 67th New York Lottery player to win a prize totaling $1,000,000 or more this year.

 The New York Lottery contributed $35,741,783 in Lottery Aid to Education to school districts in Saratoga County during fiscal year 2016-2017.

 About the New York Lottery

-The New York Lottery continues to be North America’s largest and most profitable Lottery, contributing $3.3 billion in fiscal year 2015-2016 to help support education in New York State.
-The Lottery’s contribution represents 14 percent of total state education aid to local school districts.
+The New York Lottery continues to be North America’s largest and most profitable Lottery, contributing $3.27 billion in fiscal year 2016-2017 to help support education in New York State.
+The Lottery’s contribution represents approximately 14 percent of total state education aid to local school districts.

 New York Lottery revenue is distributed to local school districts by the same statutory formula used to distribute other state aid to education.
 It takes into account both a school district’s size and its income level; larger, lower-income school districts receive proportionately larger shares of Lottery school funding.